 How are you going to help them?

-Paragraph three is your chance to outline how a brand partnership will benefit them.
+Paragraph three is your chance to outline how a brand partnerships will benefit them.
 How will you help them?
 What are you bringing to the table?
-Why is a brand partnership good for both of your brands?
+Why is a brand partnerships good for both of your brands?